-- 1/2 teaspoon Lawry's Seasoning Salt, or similar all-purpose seasoning mix
+- ½ teaspoon Lawry's Seasoned Salt, or similar all-purpose seasoning

-- Layer the salad ingredients in a clear trifle dish in the order listed.
+- Layer the salad ingredients in a clear glass trifle bowl or similar dish in the order listed through the peas.

 - Cover the dish with plastic wrap and refrigerate for at least 4 hours or up to 24 hours before serving.